 The stereo imaging is excellent.
 Their weighted group delay is at 0.1, which is very low.
 The group delay graph also shows that the entire response is well below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Also, the L/R drivers of our test unit were well-matched in frequency, amplitude, and phase response.
-This is important for the accurate placement and localization of objects (voices, instruments, video games effects) in the stereo image.
+This is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.

 The soundstage is poor.
 This is because creating an out-of-head and speaker-like soundstage is largely dependent on activating the resonances of the pinna (outer ear).
 The design of in-ears and earbuds is in such a way that fully bypasses the pinna and doesn't interact with it.
-Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods, Google Pixel Buds, or the Bose SoundSport Free.
+Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods (2nd generation) Truly Wireless, Google Pixel Buds 2017 Wireless, or the Bose SoundSport Free Truly Wireless.

-The isolation performance of the Tin T2 is above-average.
+The isolation performance of the TIN T2 is above-average.
 They won’t be ideal for commuting since, in the bass range, where the rumble of airplane and bus engines sit, they achieved 2dB of isolation, which is negligible.
 In the mid-range, important for blocking out speech, they reduce outside noise by more than 17dB, which is good.
 In the treble range, occupied by sharp S and T sounds, they isolate by more than 44dB, which is great.
 Overall, their noise isolation performance is above-average but would be better with the memory foam tips.

 The leakage performance is excellent.
 The overall level of the leakage is very low.
 With the music at 100dB SPL, the leakage averages at about 22dB SPL, and peaks at 33dB SPL, which is way below the noise floor of most offices.

-These headphones do not have a microphone.
+These headphones don't have a microphone.

-They do not have a battery.
+They don't have a battery.

 They don’t have a companion app to customize the sound to your liking.